Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 Thanks to this we can obtain information on the internal status of our connected transceivers.

-Commands like `show fiber-ports optical-transceiver` give us the latest internal operating parameters as read by the transverse internal microcontroller and reported over the switch.
+Commands like `show fiber-ports optical-transceiver` give us the latest internal operating parameters as read by the transverse internal microcontroller and reported over I2C to the system.
 Using this command we can get information on the transceivers temperature, input and output signal strength and operating voltage.
 ```
 (Routing) #show fiber-ports optical-transceiver all